Hike at a Glance

 To reach the trailhead for the Waterworks Reserve Reservoir Circuit, head to Waterworks Reserve and make your way to Site 9, where the walk begins.
 You can either drive and park nearby or ride your bike if you prefer a more active approach.
 The reserve has clearly marked signs, making it easy to find Site 9 and access the start of the trail.
 Waterworks Reserve itself is a peaceful area, and locating the trailhead is straightforward, with ample parking nearby for those arriving by car.

-Closest towns to this walk: Battery Point, Dynnyrne, Fern Tree, Hobart, Mount Nelson, Sandy Bay, South Hobart
+Nearby towns: Battery Point, Dynnyrne, Fern Tree, Hobart, Mount Nelson, Sandy Bay, South Hobart

 About the region